NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_svm_kfoldcv.md

 ## Model creation

-We must remember that SVM also requires data normalisation.
+We must remember that Support Vector Machines (SVM) also requires data normalisation.

 ```
 for (fold in 1:k) {